ROBrownsmith/templog/README.md

     $ sudo cp /home/templogger/templog/conf_files/templog /etc/nginx/sites-enabled/templog

-edit the file at line 5 and 18 to include your own domain
+edit the file's line 5 and 18 to include your own domain

     $ sudo nano /etc/nginx/sites-enabled/templog

-*insert users into Database

-instructions for adding users to sqlite tables pending
+*Get SSL certificates for site so it will work over HTTPS by using certbot.

+      $ sudo apt-get install software-properties-common
+      $ sudo add-apt-repository ppa:certbot/certbot
+      $ sudo apt-get update
+      $ sudo apt-get install certbot

+Replace example.com on line 185 of readme with your real actual domain name.

+      $ sudo certbot certonly --webroot -w /home/templogger/templog/certs/letsencrypt -d example.com

+*insert users into Database.
+Replace username and inbox@domain.com on line 193 of readme and mypassword on line 194 with real values.

+      $ source venv/bin/activate

+      (venv) $ flask shell

+      >>> u = User(username='username', email='inbox@domain.com')
+      >>> u.set_password('mypassword')

+Now go to your website and log in using the details you've just added to see the temperatures recorded.